Tips For an Epic Alice in Wonderland Baby Shower

 - Or stick googly eyes on your flowers and plants!

 - Invest in a few fun "extra" items that you technically don't need, but your guests will appreciate and remember.
-For example, you can have a large photography backdrop resembling the woods in the Wonderland with huge mushrooms and flowers (always an instant hit) or other photo props, like the Mad Hatter hat, wacky glasses, a Cheshire Cat plush toy etc.
+For example, you can have a large resembling the woods in the Wonderland, or other fun photo props, like the Mad Hatter hats, wacky glasses, a Cheshire Cat toy etc. photography backdrop

 Baby showers are a perfect occasion for a tea party, and there isn't a better tea party theme than "Alice in Wonderland"!